Maveyyl/SanityJS/README.md

 		return obj >= 2;
 	};
 	var type = {
+		// checked object must be an object
 		type: "object",
 		structure: [
-			{ name: "date", type: { type:"date" , equal: [today] } },
+			// containing a field "date" of type date and equals to "today" { name: "date", type: { type:"date" , equal: [today] } },
-			{ name: "schedule_version", type: { type:"number", cb: cb, cb_message: "is not superior to 2" } },
+			// containing a field "schedule_version" of type number that must be superior to 2 { name: "schedule_version", type: { type:"number", cb: cb, cb_message: "is not superior to 2" } },
-			{ name: "tasks_id" type: { type:"array", sub_type: "number", full_check: true } }
+			// containing a field "task_id" of type array, all elements of that array must be numbers { name: "tasks_id" type: { type:"array", sub_type: "number", full_check: true } }
 		]
 	}